 Gherini’s publications have appeared in Atlantic Studies and her research has been supported by the McNeil Center for Early American Studies at the University of Pennsylvania as well as the Philadelphia Area Center for the History of Science.

-Stephen A. Geller, MD, MFA, is a pathologist with special interest in diseases of the liver (hepatopathology), gastrointestinal pathology and the history of pathology.
-He is a leading proponent of the autopsy.
-For 22 years he served as chair of the Department of Pathology and Laboratory Medicine at Cedars-Sinai in Los Angeles.
-Prior to that he was professor and vice chair at the Mount Sinai School of Medicine, New York.
-He also held teaching positions in the pathology departments at UCLA and at Weill Cornell in New York.
-He has published more than 200 scientific articles and book chapters as well as three textbooks, a novel, short stories and a blog page.
-He won the Excellence in Teaching award at Mount Sinai and received the Golden Apple teaching award at Cedars-Sinai six times.
-He has held leadership positions in a number of professional societies and received the Lifetime Achievement Award from the Los Angeles Society of Pathologists.
-He now devotes his time to continuing studies in medical history and fiction writing, earning a master of fine arts degree in writing in 2018.
+Stephen A. Geller, MD, is a pathologist with special interest in liver diseases (hepatopathology), gastrointestinal pathology and the history of pathology.
+For 22 years he served as chair of the Department of Pathology and Laboratory Medicine at Cedars-Sinai.
+He has published more than 200 scientific articles and book chapters, three textbooks, a novel, and more.
+He received the Golden Apple teaching award at Cedars-Sinai six times and the Lifetime Achievement Award from the Los Angeles Society of Pathologists.
+He now devotes his time to continuing studies in medical history and fiction writing, earning a master’s in writing in 2018.

 Monique Kornell, PhD, is an art historian specializing in the history of anatomical illustration and the study of anatomy by artists.
-Her doctorate in combined historical studies is from the Warburg Institute, University of London, and her master's in history of art is from the Courtauld Institute of Art, University of London.
-Kornell has held research fellowships at the Wellcome Library in London and at UCLA.
-She has published articles on anatomical drawings and prints and illustrated anatomy books from the 16th-18th centuries, with a particular interest in anatomy books for artists.
-Kornell was a co-curator of The Ingenious Machine of Nature: Four Centuries of Art and Anatomy, a major exhibition of prints and drawings organized by the National Gallery of Canada in 1996.
-She is currently curating Flesh and Bones: The Art of Anatomy, an exhibition to be held from Feb.
-22 to July 10, 2022, at the Getty Research Institute in Los Angeles.
+She has a doctorate in combined historical studies and a master’s in history of art from the Warburg Institute and Courtauld Institute of Art—University of London.
+Exhibitions include co-curator of The Ingenious Machine of Nature: Four Centuries of Art and Anatomy, organized by the National Gallery of Canada in 1996, and Flesh and Bones: The Art of Anatomy, to be held Feb.
+22-July 10, 2022, at the Getty Research Institute in Los Angeles.

 Frank Strauss, MD, received his BA from Columbia University and his MD from Albert Einstein College of Medicine.
 He has been an attending physician at Cedars-Sinai since 1974, has served as clinical chief of the Department of Medicine (1995-1998) and as a member of the Medical Executive Committee (1995-2000).
 He retired from his nephrology and internal medicine practice in 2014 and is now on the emeritus staff.
 Having published on the topics of renal transplantation, peritoneal dialysis and the history of medicine, Strauss’ current research interests include the history of Bright’s disease, the dynamic character of 19th-century U.S. medicine with a focus on the development of medical education, as well as explorations of racism and ethnic bias, and long-term survival in patients with chronic kidney disease with dialysis therapies or kidney transplantation.